Hyde Park Jazz Festival 2015

 The inaugural Hyde Park Jazz Festival was held in September 2007, with the University of Chicago as the founding and lead sponsor.
 Almost 5,000 jazz fans enjoyed 12 hours of free, nonstop jazz played inside many museums, art galleries and architecturally significant venues in the greater Hyde Park area.
 A major outdoor stage was located on the Midway Plaisance on the University of Chicago campus.
 In 2008, that stage was named the James W. Wagner Stage for the founder of the Hyde Park Jazz Society.

-Saturday performances can be heard throughout the Hyde Park neighborhood.
-Music will be performed in 13 different venues beginning at 1pm and continue nonstop throughout the day, concluding with a solo performance by saxophonist Miguel Zenon at Rockefeller Chapel at 11pm.
-Sunday, September 30th, all of the programming will be on the James W. Wagner and the new West Stage sponsored by the Logan Center for the Arts on the Midway Plaisance South between Woodlawn and Ellis Avenues from 1 – 8pm.
+Saturday, September 26th performances can be heard throughout the Hyde Park neighborhood.
+Music will be performed in 13 different venues beginning at 1pm and continue nonstop throughout the day, concluding with a performance Rockefeller Chapel at 11pm and concluding at Midnight.
+Sunday, September 27th, all of the programming will be on the James W. Wagner and the new West Stage sponsored by the Logan Center for the Arts on the Midway Plaisance South between Woodlawn and Ellis Avenues from 1 – 8pm.

 Check out pictures from last year’s Jazz Festival on Flickr.